 When I was reading the NHS guidance on transplant recipients writing to donor families, I saw that we are allowed to include photographs of ourselves, provided they are free from identifying information like obvious landmarks, name badges, street signs or children in school uniform.

-After doing some research on social media, I discovered that lots of people end up sending two photos, one taken prior to transplant and one taken afterwards.
+After doing some research on social media, I discovered that many people send two photos, one taken prior to transplant and one taken afterwards.
 The juxtaposition of these two pictures is often pretty shocking, and illustrates the dramatic and life-changing difference organ transplants make.

 Initially, I considered doing the same thing.
 I thought that would allow my donor’s family to literally see the way they have changed my life.
-However when I looked for photos I quickly realised that at least for me, the before and after concept was not going to work.
+However when I looked for photos I realised that the before and after concept wasn’t going to work for me.

 The only exception to this is the period in 2011 when I was on high doses of Prednisone.
 Obviously that did cause me to gain a lot of weight, and I have written about this in a separate post, as it affected me a lot.

-Of course people who know me very well, or who are medical professionals (or patients themselves) might have been able to tell something was up, if they knew what to look for, but to a casual observer I have always looked pretty much the same.
-Like a young woman in her 20s would be expected to look.
+Of course people who know me very well, or who are medical professionals (or patients themselves) might have been able to tell something was up, but to a casual observer I have always looked pretty much the same.
+Like I suppose you’d expect a healthy person my age to look.

 This has been both a good and a bad thing.